team-checkr/fsharp-starter/README.md

 # F# Starter

 This folder contains the skeleton of a parser along with the input and output types for each analysis given in the assignment.
-It also contain an example of a "calculator" program in F# that reads an arithmetic expression from the command line and print the result of evaluating such expression for initial testing.
+It also contains an example of a "calculator" program in F# that reads an arithmetic expression from the command line and print the result of evaluating such expression for initial testing.

 ## Files